AlexGidman/Skills-Auditor-WebApp/README.md

 Open web browser and access http://localhost:3000/

+**Note:** The development frontend will make API calls to the endpoint set by the 'proxy' value in frontend/package.json (default localhost:8900).
+Change this if you have set the backend to serve on a different port / endpoint.

-**Note** The application will also be hosted on port 8900; this is the production build, so won't be updated dynamically.
+**Note** The production build of the application will also be hosted on the same port as your backend; this won't be updated dynamically when the code changes.
 For development, ignore this route.

 ## API Tests